 Vulchanov was a Beater on the Bulgarian National Team at the 1994 Quidditch World Cup.

-Along with the other Bulgarian Beater Volkov, Vulchanov was a member of the Bulgarian National Team in 1994 that lost the Quidditch World Cup final to Ireland.
+Along with the other Bulgarian Beater Volkov, Vulchanov was a member of the Bulgarian team in 1994 that lost the Quidditch World Cup final to Ireland.
 The team included a very young Viktor Krum as Seeker.
 His other teammates were Dimitrov, Ivanova and Levski (Chasers), and Zograf (the Keeper) (GF8).

 He and Volkov are “legendary” figures and are considered to be the best pair of Beaters in living memory (Pm).